robinsonb5/EightThirtyTwo/README.md

 * -b number - specify base address.
 * -s symbol=number - define symbol (such as stack size).
 Symbols defined this way are equivalent to (and will override) symbols defined with the .constant directive.
 * -d - enable debug messages.
+* -e(l|b) - set endian mode.
 * -m mapfile - write a mapfile showing the addresses assigned to global symbols.
+* -M mapfile - write a mapfile showing the addresses assigned to global and local symbols

+## On chip debugger
+The on-chip debugger is currently only supported on Altera/Intel devices.
+There is an optional RTL component which bridges between the CPU and JTAG interface, a TCL scripts which is used with the quartus_stp utility which creates a TCP/IP interface to the CPU, and the debugger itself, which is an ncurses-based shell utility.
+The bridge should be invoked first, with:

+quartus_stp -t tcl/832bridge.tcl

+Then the on-chip debugger can be invoked with

+832ocd (options)

+Valid options are
+* -e(l|b) - set endian mode.
+* -m mapfile - read symbols from the mapfile.

+The debugger will show a live disassembly as well as register contents.
+The following key commands are available:
+* b - Set breakpoint
+* c - Continue program - run until breakpoint
+* C - Set breakpoint at r7 + n, then run
+* d - Set disassembly start address to addr.
+Addr can be a numeric address, or a symbol from the mapfile.
+* e - Set big or little endian mode");
+* s - Single step
+* S - Single step n times
+* r - Read word at addr
+* w - Write to addr with value
+* m - Add a memo to the messages pane
+* q - Quit
+* Cursor up / down, Page up / down - scroll the disassembly view.